Menu

 Industrial ApplicationTypical Mounting HeightRecommended FixtureWhy This Works Best

-Warehouses (Open Bulk Storage)25-45 ftUFOHigh mounting heights need strong delivered light; rugged construction handles impacts and vibration
+Warehouses (Open Bulk Storage)25-45 ftUFOHigh mounting heights need strong delivered light, and rugged construction handles impacts and vibration

-Warehouse Aisles / High-Rack Racking20-40 ftBothLinear improves distribution down aisles; UFOs can support end-caps and open zones
+Warehouse Aisles / High-Rack Racking20-40 ftBothLinear improves distribution down aisles, while UFOs can support end caps and open zones

-Distribution Centers / Cross-Dock Facilities25-45 ftBothUFO in open staging; linear above conveyors, pick lanes, and long rectangular work runs
+Distribution Centers / Cross-Dock Facilities25-45 ftBothUFO in open staging areas; linear above conveyors, pick lanes, and long rectangular work runs

-Manufacturing Floors (General)20-35 ftBothDurability + beam control; use linear in task lanes where uniformity matters most
+Manufacturing Floors (General)20-35 ftBothUFO brings durability and beam control; linear works well in task lanes where uniformity matters most

 Precision Assembly Lines15-25 ftLinearUniform light improves visibility, reduces glare, and supports higher foot-candle targets evenly